microsoft/symphony/docs/GETTING_STARTED_VM.md

+# Getting Started with Symphony and self hosted build agents on a Virtual Machine

 ## Agent Configuration

 A virtual machine can be either Linux or Windows (with WSL enabled.)
 It is recommended to run the self-hosted agent as a service, and to run as root.
 The agent can be configured as root using the following commands.